 I searched his eyes.
 “How do I know that?
 Just this morning something else came back—a memory of being examined when I was first taken.
 That’s why I jumped when you touched me.
 How do I know there’s not more—worse—still in there?”

 “There may be pockets of memory still protected by your healthy mind, Asia.
 That does happen.”
 Ethan had slipped into professional mode.
 I should have been annoyed, but I found myself clinging to that reassurance instead.
 “Once you feel completely safe, you’ll release them, and I’ll be here to help you through it.
 I have a feeling you’ve already acknowledged the worst of it.
-The story of what happened to you is complete.
+The narrative stream is complete.
 The only gaps are the actual abduction and return and your recovery from the shoulder injury, perhaps because you were unconscious during those times.”

 I wanted to believe him, God knows I did.
-But the sense of violation that had begun with the knowledge that I had been taken by unknown beings was now complete with the knowledge that they had rearranged my mind.
+But the sense of violation that had begun with the knowledge that I had been taken was now complete with the knowledge that they had rearranged my mind.
 To make me forget.
 As if that was even possible.

 The tears pooled in my eyes and began to roll down my face.
 “Why would they do that to me?
 Who were they that they could do that?”
-Even as I spoke I knew: I hadn’t been the only one.
-I’d simply been one of an uncounted number of those taken and somehow returned to Earth.
+Even as I spoke, I knew: I hadn’t been the only one.
+I’d simply been one of an uncounted number of those Taken and somehow returned.

 Ethan gathered me in and wrapped his arms around me.
 I pressed my face to his warm chest and gave in to what was left of my grief for the life I had lost, for all the lives lost.

 “They can’t have been human to hurt you like they did.”
 His hand stroked my hair.
 “My Asia, my sweet, beautiful Asia.”
 His voice became a magical murmur, a soft, warm salve for my aching heart.